shiddy/shiddy.github.io/pelican/content/articles/Phone_marketing_nonsense.md

 ![](https://media.giphy.com/media/7wToiGB3M5wME/giphy.gif)

-I don’t think that it’s reasonable to toady your potential customers around the way that the marketing team for OnePlus demands in order for you to buy their products.
-I’m absolutely anti-spam and anti-solicitation.
+I don't think that it's reasonable to toady your potential customers around the way that the marketing team for OnePlus demands in order for you to buy their products.
+I'm absolutely anti-spam and anti-solicitation.
 Their invite system will artificially force people abusing the system or spamming to the top of the queue.
 This is not even that hard for people to accomplish anymore.
 [There are articles showing how it's possible and has been done already.](https://medium.com/@JakeCooper/how-i-hacked-the-oneplus-reservation-system-120ea1a7ad82)

 Evangelical marketing schemes like what OnePlus has implemented uproot the trust that we have in communally identifying worthwhile products.
-This is the most upsetting because the OnePlus 1 & 2 are more than powerful enough to get started through grass roots and word of mouth legitimatly.
+This is the most upsetting because the OnePlus 1 & 2 are more than powerful enough to get started through grass roots and word of mouth legitimately.
 I would own one already if it were not for their marketing bogus.

 Here is a good bit of advice for people who think this is not all that bad.
-If you are told that you have to tell other people how good something is before you can own it, it’s probably not a good thing.
+If you are told that you have to tell other people how good something is before you can own it, it's probably not a good thing.

-It’s rather unfortunate that I’m beginning to have to play detective for company selling anything to see whether it’s a giant marketing ploy…
+It's rather unfortunate that I'm beginning to have to play detective for company selling anything to see whether it's a giant marketing ploy…